Top-gg-Community/python-sdk/README.rst

     class TopGG(commands.Cog):
         """
-        Handles interactions with the top.gg API.

-        This example uses tasks provided by discord.ext to create a task that posts server count to top.gg every 30 minutes.
+        This example uses tasks provided by discord.ext to create a task that posts guild count to top.gg every 30 minutes.
         """

         def __init__(self, bot):